Changes in beneficial ownership of property without changing legal ownership

-Companies A, B and C have entered into a joint venture agreement (JV Agreement) to acquire and develop land in Victoria through an associate company, Z Pty Ltd. Under the terms of the JV Agreement, Z Pty Ltd has agreed to act as nominee and hold the JV assets in the proportions the parties have agreed to fund the purchase and development of the land - Company A as to 50% and Companies B and C as to 25% each.
+Companies A, B and C have entered into a joint venture agreement (JV Agreement) to acquire and develop land in Victoria through an associate company, Z Pty Ltd. Under the terms of the JV Agreement, Z Pty Ltd has agreed to act as nominee and hold the JV assets in the proportions the parties have agreed to fund the purchase and development of the land - Company A as to 50 per cent and Companies B and C as to 25 per cent each.

-As the arrangement results in Companies A and B’s beneficial ownership in the JV land increasing, they together are taken to have acquired a 25% beneficial interest in the land.
-Given that no instrument was executed to effect the transaction, Companies A and B are required to complete and lodge a section 14 statement.
+As the arrangement results in Companies A and B’s beneficial ownership in the JV land increasing, they together are taken to have acquired a 25 per cent beneficial interest in the land.
 Duty is calculated by reference to the greater of the consideration paid for the transaction and the unencumbered value of the interest in the land.

-ABC Pty Ltd, as bare trustee and nominee of the Hotel Partnership, owns and manages a hotel in Melbourne.
-The deed establishing the Hotel Partnership shows that the capital of the partnership is held as to 50% by D Pty Ltd, 30% by E Pty Ltd and 20% by F Pty Ltd. The deed also provides that the manager, being ABC Pty Ltd, holds the property of the partnership in its name in trust for the partners as an entirety and will deal with that property as directed by them.
-Under the deed, the partners have undertaken not to attempt to obtain a partition and/or separate legal title to their interest in the partnership property.
+ABC Pty Ltd, as bare trustee and nominee of the Land Partnership, owns a property in Melbourne with an unencumbered value of $4 million.
+The deed establishing the Land Partnership shows that the capital of the partnership is held equally by D Pty Ltd, E Pty Ltd, F Pty Ltd and G Pty Ltd. The deed also provides that the manager of the partnership, being ABC Pty Ltd, holds the property of the partnership in its name in trust for the partners as an entirety and will deal with that property as directed by them.
+The liabilities of the Land Partnership are $2 million.

-Due to a realignment of business interests, D Pty Ltd wishes to leave the partnership and offers to sell its 50% interest to either one or both of the remaining partners.
-As neither E Pty Ltd nor F Pty Ltd has the financial resources to purchase the interest, all three parties agree for the interest to be sold to a third party, Z Pty Ltd. Consequently, an agreement to sell a partnership interest is entered into between D Pty and Z Pty Ltd. Upon completion of the agreement, there is an assignment of the partnership interest to Z Pty Ltd.
+Due to a realignment of business interests, D Pty Ltd wishes to leave the partnership and offers to sell its 25 per cent interest to a new partner, Z Pty Ltd. Consequently, an agreement to sell the partnership interest is entered into between D Pty Ltd and Z Pty Ltd.

-The transferee, being the person who obtained the beneficial ownership or whose beneficial ownership increased, is taken to have made a dutiable transaction and liable for duty.
+The transferee, being the person who obtained the beneficial ownership or whose beneficial ownership increased, is taken to have completed a dutiable transaction and is liable for duty.

 Please refer to our summary of current duty rates for further guidance.